Dcode99/rPublisher/README.md

 Dillon:
-  Created github repositories to share files, worked on implementing API.py, started on a DBtools.py to use for handling rabbitMQ
+  Created github repositories to share files, worked on implementing APIs.py to handle web requests, started on a DBtools.py to use for handling rabbitMQ, implemented webserver.py to start the server

 Nathan: